 “Ingress Prime” will be a rework of “Ingress” built on lessons learned from both it and “Pokemon Go.”

 “We learned a lot from ‘Ingress’ and now we’re continuing to learn from ‘Pokemon Go,’” Hanke said.
-Those learned lessons includes things like how people use augmented reality, accessibility, working on a game with a much broader awareness, having shareable components and, perhaps most important, making sure it’s easy to get into and understand the game.
+Those learned lessons include things like how people use augmented reality, accessibility, working on a game with a much broader awareness, having shareable components and, perhaps most importantly, making sure it’s easy to get into and understand the game.

 “We’re trying to take those lessons and make ‘Ingress more accessible,” he said. “‘Ingress’ is a deliberately obscure game.
 We want to make sure people can make their way through that and get to the actual gameplay.
 We want to make that smoother for ‘Ingress Prime.’”